jakekelly44/jake-kelly-portfolio/README.md

 https://jakekelly44.github.io/jake-kelly-portfolio/

 # Description
 This is a portfolio website developed for the Unviersity of Arizona Coding Bootcamp.
 It has been built based off a proof that was providedin GIF form.
-The GIF did not contain demo'd functionalty for hover state or mobile responsiveness so I have used my intutition to develop these.
+The GIF resource that I could find did not contain demo'd functionalty for hover state or mobile responsiveness so I used intutition to develop the UI for these.
 I have taken the liberties of replacing most of the placeholder content with the exception of the hero image.
 This project will be iterated upon further as futher skills are developed and projects completed.

 # Functionality
 Header Navigation: The background will hightlight in white on hover.
 The links are anchored to page sections with the exception of 'Resume' -- that is linked to LinkedIn.